Ciro Guerra: Personal life

 Guerra was married to his longtime producer Cristina Gallego.
-The couple divorced during the filming of Birds of Passage which they co-directed.
+The couple divorced during the filming of Birds of Passage, which they co-directed.

-In 2020, Latin American feminist periodical Volcánicas published an in-depth investigation with eight women in the film industry accusing Guerra of sexual harassment.
+In 2020, Latin American feminist periodical Volcánicas published the story of eight women in the film industry accusing Guerra of sexual harassment.
 Guerra denied the accusations and vowed to pursue legal action against those who had made them.
-In May 2021, a court in Bogota, Colombia, ruled in favour of Guerra, and ordered the magazine rectify its report, as their claims lacked detail and evidence.
+In May 2021, a court in Bogotá, Colombia, ruled in favour of Guerra and ordered the magazine to rectify its report, as their claims lacked detail and evidence.
+In response, in the same month, Volcánicas published more details and new accusations in their investigation.
+After a legal battle, the Constitutional Court of Colombia overruled and revoked all previous decisions, denying Guerra's pretentions (thus confirming the journalists' right to free speech).